retroj/mowedline-manual/examples/retroj.md

 retroj's Config
 ===============

-0.2.9
+1.0.1
 -----

-Here is a slightly simplified version of retroj's dot-mowedline, for mowedline 0.2.9-dev.
+Here is a slightly simplified version of retroj's dot-mowedline, for mowedline 1.0.1.
 Its basic structure is as follows:

-  - CHICKEN extensions can be imported with `require-extension`.
-We use the regex extension.
+  - CHICKEN extensions can be imported with `use`.
+We use coops and regex.

   - `buttonize-workspaces` and `colorize-clock` are two formatting procedures.
 Buttonize-workspaces is an example of how to take a